alex-alm66/my-first-app-fall24/README.md

 Sign up for a [SendGrid account](https://signup.sendgrid.com/) and click the verification link sent to your email address.
 Then follow the instructions to complete your "Single Sender Verification", and click the verification link sent in another confirmation email to verify your single sender address (i.e. the ```SENDGRID_SENDER_ADDRESS```).
 You should be able to access these settings via the "Sender Authentication" section of the settings menu.
 Lastly, [create a SendGrid API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions (i.e. the ```SENDGRID_API_KEY```).
 You should be able to access these settings via the "API Keys" section of the settings menu.

+Also set an environment called `SECRET_KEY` and specify your own unique value.

-Next, create your own ".env" file in your repository folder and add the following contents (your own AlphaVantage API Key, SendGrid single sender address and API Key):
+Next, create your own ".env" file in your repository folder and add the following contents (your own AlphaVantage API Key, SendGrid single sender address and API Key, and your own secret key):

 ```sh
 # this is the ".env" file: